pcdavies/kubernetes-tutorial/KubeNetConfig.md

 ### **Step 2**: Install the Dashboard

-- We are going to install the Dashboard Pod prior to joining a node. this will cause the Dashboard to be installed on the Master Node, which is a good practice.
+- We are going to install the Dashboard prior to joining a node.
+Installing with only the Master node available will cause the Dashboard to be installed on the Master Node, which is a good practice.
 Run the following command to install the Dashboard

     ```
     kubectl create -f https://raw.githubusercontent.com/kubernetes/dashboard/master/aio/deploy/recommended/kubernetes-dashboard.yaml